ImranR98/Backdraft/README.md

 - User authentication using JWT and refresh tokens.
 - Ability for authenticated users to manage their credentials and refresh tokens.
 - Auto generated OpenAPI spec and Swagger UI endpoint using tsoa and Swagger-UI-Express.
-- Automated testing for all API endpoints using Mocha, Chai, SuperTest, and mongodb-memory-server.
+- Automated testing for all API endpoints using Mocha, Chai, and SuperTest
 - Standardized logging using Winston and Morgan.
-- Mongoose and TypeScript used for easier database querying and increased type safety.
+- Prisma and TypeScript used for easier database management and increased type safety.
 - User email verification and password reset enabled by Nodemailer.

-## Setup/Usage
+## Setup/Usage & Environment
 1. Use `npm i` to install required dependencies.
-2. Create a copy of `template.env`, rename it to `.env`, and fill in the appropriate details as described in that file.
+2. Create a copy of `template.env`, rename it to `.env`, and fill in the appropriate details for your development environment, as described in that file.
 Refer to the `dotenv` [documentation](https://www.npmjs.com/package/dotenv) for details on how this works.
-Alternatively, set up environment variables some other way.
+Rename `template.test.env` to `.test.env` and repeat the process for your test environment - this usually involves defining a separate database to run tests on.
+Any variables not defined in `.test.env` will fall back to the values in `.env`.
+It is assumed that you will not use a `.env` file to set environment variables in production.
 3. Test the project, build it for production, or run it in a development environment using the scripts defined in `package.json`.

 By default, all endpoints are located in `/api`, and the Swagger UI endpoint is `/api/docs`.